sallu93/Social-media-analysis---Twitter/README.md

 # Social media analytics-Twitter

-Analysis of tweets about President Trump to determine the prevalent public sentiment about the president and the common topics in the tweets.
+Collection and Analysis of tweets about President Trump to determine the prevalent public sentiment about the president and the common topics in the tweets.

 ---> Collected 10,000 tweets about President trump from Twitter using Twitter streaming API.
 Tweets collected were from all over the US.
 ---> The tweets collected(DATA) were cleaned and prepared for analysis (Pre-processing).